3.3 Project carbon sequestration

 Carbon in the soil

 Soil Carbon and the Woodland Carbon Code sets out the methodology for organomineral and mineral soils.
-The WCC Carbon Calculator includes assumptions about the likely soil disturbance and soil greenhouse gas emissions.
+The Carbon Calculator includes assumptions about the likely soil disturbance and soil greenhouse gas emissions.
 Alternatively, projects can make a soil carbon assessment prior to tree planting with repeat assessments as the project progresses.

 Soil carbon accumulation can currently only be claimed for projects on a mineral soil where the previous land use was arable or rotational grass and the woodland will be managed as minimum intervention.
-This is included within the WCC Carbon Calculator.
+This is included within the Carbon Calculator.

 Future developments

-• Tree biomass: Data behind the WCC Carbon Calculator is being reviewed and revised to incorporate new growth and yield models and to refine estimates of contributions from root and branch biomass.
+• Tree biomass: Data behind the Carbon Calculator is being reviewed and revised to incorporate new growth and yield models and to refine estimates of contributions from root and branch biomass.
 The revised estimates for some tree species may be more conservative than current predictions, particularly for the early growth period of broadleaved species.
-The WCC Carbon Calculator already subtracts 20% from modelled predictions and it is anticipated that these revisions will fall within this threshold.
+The Carbon Calculator already subtracts 20% from modelled predictions and it is anticipated that these revisions will fall within this threshold.

 • Tree biomassWe will develop our Carbon Calculator to include a wider selection of spacings and to account for the carbon stored in roots and stumps when clearfelling.